Credit Risk interview prep.

 5. Which segment or sector would you want to cover, and why?

-7. How would you describe the firm's credit culture and risk framework in your own words?
+7. How would you describe this firm's credit culture and risk framework in your own words?

 Technical concepts to master